25 Most Frequently Asked Questions about Red Light Therapy

 3. Q. Will Red Light Therapy make my Melasma better or worse?

-Despite numerous studies in support of using LED Light Therapy to treat pigmentation disorders, there is significant anecdotal evidence reporting that, for some individuals, LED therapy can exacerbate their melasma.
 Whilst it is evident that dosing plays an important part in optimising therapeutic outcomes from LED treatments, a recent review of published data suggests that skin type and tone, particularly based on melanin content, may play a significant role in determining the best treatment protocol.
-Check out this article for a deep dive into How to Best use Red Light Therapy for Melasma.

 4. Q. Can Red Light Therapy cause Facial Fat Loss?

 Conversely, red light therapy can help with fat loss (weight loss) in areas where we store excess fat, such as the abdomen.
 This is because Red Light Therapy has been shown to have lipolytic activity where adipocytes (fat cells) are unhealthy.
-Studies which support red light therapy driven weight loss relate only to diabetic and obese individuals.
-Here the ‘unhealthy’ or dysfunctional adipocytes take on a different morphology and become insulin resistant.
-Photobiomodulation (LED therapy) restores cells to optimal health by restoring homeostasis and restores normal insulin metabolism.

-In support that red light therapy would have no effect on healthy fat tissue, McCollick used near infrared to reduce lipids in unhealthy fat cells.
+In support that red light therapy would have no effect on healthy fat tissue, a research was conducted by using near infrared to reduce lipids in unhealthy fat cells.
 This study shows that once the health of the cell is restored, it doesn’t lose further fat.
-Additionally, Silver’s study uses Red Light Therapy to reduce fat in obese mice and confirms that, under the same conditions, healthy mice do not loose fat.
-These studies support that there is a threshold for photobiomodulation-driven fat loss and that red light therapy does not affect fat loss in healthy tissue.

-For more information on this topic, read our blog; Can Red Light Therapy Cause Facial Fat Loss?
+For more information on this topic, read our blog: Can Red Light Therapy Cause Facial Fat Loss?

 5. Q. Can I use Red Light Therapy with Retinoids [Tretinoin or Retinol]?

 A. Yes, you can use red light therapy (RLT) with tretinoin or retinol, but you should take some precautions.
-Red Light Therapy can help reduce inflammation, promote collagen production, and accelerate skin healing, which may complement tretinoin’s effects on skin renewal.
-However, since tretinoin or retinol can cause skin sensitivity, dryness, and irritation, you should introduce Red Light Therapy carefully to avoid overstimulation.
+Red light Therapy can help reduce inflammation, promote collagen production, and accelerate skin healing, which may complement tretinoin’s effects on skin renewal.

 A. Yes, red LED light therapy is generally safe for rosacea.
 Many people with rosacea find that red light therapy helps calm redness, improve skin barrier function, and reduce flare-ups over time.
-Clinical studies support that Red (630-660nm) and near-infrared (810-850nm) reduce inflammation, strengthen blood vessels, and promote skin healing, which help reduce erythema, calm irritated skin and reduce skin sensitivity.

 8. Q. Is Red Light Therapy Safe for Eyes?

-That said, there is a threshold for beneficial effects.
 High intensity or prolonged exposure to red-NIR can cause photochemical damage to the retina, so it is important to use devices that are optimized for eye health, not just any red-near infrared beauty devices intended for skin rejuvenation.
-Studies that support eye health use short, low doses, around 3-5 joules for 2-3 minutes.

-Interestingly, timing plays a part.
-They saw best results when LED treatment was performed first thing in the morning.
-This fits in with other studies that show that mitochondria have working patterns and produce most of their ATP in the morning, so potentially this is the best time of day to do our treatments.
+This fits in with other studies that show that mitochondria have working patterns and produce most of their ATP (cell energy) in the morning, so potentially this is the best time of day to do our treatments.

 9. Q. Do I need to clean or wash my face before Red Light Therapy?